DOUGBOWMER/Beatbump/README.md

 <img align="right" src=".repo/images/logo-header.png" width="128px" height="128px" />

-# Beatbump
+# AlphaTrack

 A privacy-respecting alternative frontend for YouTube Music.
 Built with SvelteKit, official instance hosted with Cloudflare Workers.

-> NOTE: Beatbump is going through a major rewrite, so errors, bugs, and other problems may happen at random.
+> NOTE: AlphaTrack is going through a major rewrite, so errors, bugs, and other problems may happen at random.

 <div align="center">